 D-dimer is a fibrin-degradation product, which is created when blood clots are broken down by the fibrinolytic system.
 It is a marker of VTE but can be raised in many conditions.

-It is an excellent test at ‘ruling out’ PE due to it high sensitivity (~96%) and negative predictive value (~98%).
+It is an excellent test at ‘ruling out’ PE due to its high sensitivity (~96%) and negative predictive value (~98%).
 However, it has a much lower specificity (40-60%), which means there are a lot of false positives.
 Therefore, it cannot be used to make the diagnosis.

 The d-dimer is an excellent screening test for PE, however, the high rate of false positives means an unnecessary number of patients may have a CTPA despite being low risk (pre-test probability <15%).

-Consequently, the pulmonary embolism rule-out criteria (PERC score) is a useful emergency departmant tool that assesses whether a ‘low-risk’ patient should undergo further evaluation for PE with d-dimer.
+Consequently, the pulmonary embolism rule-out criteria (PERC score) is a useful emergency department tool that assesses whether a ‘low-risk’ patient should undergo further evaluation for PE with d-dimer.
 If none of the eight criteria are met, d-dimer or imaging is not required.